Welcome!

 My first crop of LDD acquisitions after years of fascination from afar.

 As far as what kinds of posts to expect on this blog, my range is probably best described as narrow but deep.
 I'm mostly interested in fantasy characters that lean toward horror, and novelty toy design, and I don't tend to go for toys that aren't character-driven or notably crafted.
 It also takes the right doll to get past my bias for high articulation.
 The original Living Dead Dolls are a whole brand that manages to achieve this!
+For dolls, LDD and Monster High are my staples and juggernauts, though I'm open to anything so long as it interests me.

 As for the kinds of designs I like, they have wide range.
 I like poppy colors and contrast in retro or modernist flavors, but I also like rich color palettes and more detailed vintage theming as well.
 I enjoy edgy and delicate and sweet and tough all in their own rights.
 I also love the intersection of all of those things--striking, over-the-top camp blending pop and detail in outrageously compelling ways.
 I'll nearly always be appreciative of a doll having dark dramatic lipstick and I'll nearly always be nitpicky or critical toward a doll with eyebrow coloring that doesn't correspond to the hair.

-All comments are appreciated.
+All comments on the blog are appreciated.
 Your feedback and reception is useful and important to me as a writer, artist, and reviewer.
 I hope any readers I manage to find here will enjoy some teatimes and tangents while I put a toy on the table to talk about.
 Thank you for visiting.

 [And here's a little shortcut to my first real post on the blog.
 It'll provide a little more context on my doll hobby and inspiration to write, as well as perhaps giving you a start on a journey through my posts!]